-Freshmen 1/2 credit 1 semester Jesus Christ: God's Revelation to the World: This course provides students with a general knowledge and appreciation of the Sacred Scriptures.
+Jesus Christ: The Living Word, The Revelation of God's Love: This course provides students with a general knowledge and appreciation of the Sacred Scriptures.
 Through their study of the Bible, they will encounter the living Word of God, Jesus Christ.
 They will learn about the Bible, authored by God through Inspiration, and its value to people throughout the world.
 They will learn how to read the Bible and will become familiar with the major sections of the Bible and the books included in each section.